 - Scroll down to Other, then select Bogus Gateway.

 - Choose Activate—or Reactivate if you’ve used Bogus Gateway before.

 - Return to your store, and place an order as a customer typically would.
 At checkout, enter the bogus credit card details instead of genuine numbers.

 If you prefer placing a genuine transaction, you can do that, too.
 Just remember to cancel the order immediately to refund yourself and avoid paying transaction fees.

 You need a domain name to make your site live.
 I‘ll tell you two ways you can do this:

 - First, you can buy a domain from Shopify, which will be added to your store automatically.
 This is time-saving and great for people who don’t know much about web hosts.
-This costs between $9 and $15 every year.
+Costs vary depending on the extension you’re using:

-- Second, you can buy a domain from a third-party like GoDaddy.
-These domains start from $10 per year.
+Second, you can buy a domain from a third party like GoDaddy.
+Prices vary, and some have a two-year tie in.
 Remember, you’ll have to redirect the DNS records yourself in this case.
 If you don’t want to do that, it’s better to buy a domain from Shopify itself.

 If you do want to put your Shopify store live on a third-party domain, follow the below steps: